Raleigh Civil War Round Table -- "The same rain falls on both friend and foe."

 The Mission of the Raleigh Civil War Round Table is to study the history of the American Civil War, to stimulate interest and promote education in a broad range of topics related to that war, and to aid in the preservation and enhancement of its battlefields, cemeteries, relics, and other historic sites and landmarks.

-The Raleigh Civil War Round Table’s Feb.
-10th, 2025, in person meeting features Eric Linblade speaking on the topic The Battle of Newport Barracks.
+• The Raleigh Civil War Round Table’s April 14th, 2025, in person meeting features award-winning author and historian Michael C. Hardy speaking on the topic Feeding Lee’s Army of Northern Virginia.
 NOTE: our meeting venue is the Springmoor Life Care Retirement Community at 1500 Sawmill Road in north Raleigh.
+Springmoor residents are invited to attend for free.
 See the associated map and directions below.

 Upcoming meeting of the Raleigh CWRT

 The gathering commences at 6:30 p.m. with socializing and light refreshments.
-The program, which begins at 7:00 p.m., features Eric Linblade speaking on the topic The Battle of Newport Barracks.
-Eric's talk is based on his book Fight As Long As Possible: The Battle of Newport Barracks, February 2, 1864 (Ten Roads Publishing, LLC, June 16th, 2010).
+The program, which begins at 7:00 p.m., features award-winning author and historian Michael C. Hardy speaking on the topic Feeding Lee’s Army of Northern Virginia.

 Springmoor Life Care Retirement Community